thanasisn/SDR_enhancement_LAP/article/article.md

 A sub-category of the CE events that is often discussed in the literature [@Cordero2023; @Martins2022; @Yordanov2015], are the extreme cloud enhancement (ECE) events.
-These are cases of CE where the measured intensity of the irradiance exceeds the TSI at the top of the atmosphere.
+These are cases of CE where the measured intensity of the irradiance exceeds the TSI on horizontal plane at TOA.
 In this case the threshold $E$ is given by:
 \begin{equation}
 \text{ECE}: E > \cos(\text{SZA}) \cdot E_{\odot} \frac{r^2_\text{m}} {r^2}
 \label{eq:ECE}